Marcelo-Diament/store-block/README.md

 ### Countdown feature - step by step

-So, blending all the steps until now, we have:
+So, combining all the steps until now, we have:

 ``` tsx
 // Imports